gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_LicenseBoard/README.md

 Enemies "EXP" will now be LP.
 You can scale this however you like, but bear in mind characters will only advance with licenses with this system set.
 The event command "gain experience" will hand out LP instead.

+### EXP and FP Side by Side
+Want to keep EXP as part of the leveling process?
+Turn on the flag "Include EXP" and enemies will reward exp and lp separately.

+Requires you to &lt;lp:num> tags to every enemy for how much LP you get from each enemy.

 #### More Info on Required Files
 ##### LicenseIconSet